Dogger Bank: Ecology

 The bank is an important fishing area, with cod and herring being caught in large numbers.

 Dogger Bank has been identified as an oceanic environment that exhibits high primary productivity throughout the year in the form of phytoplankton.
 As such, it was proposed to designate the area a Marine Nature Reserve.

-Under European Union legislation, the protected area has been divided between several countries, including the UK.
+Under European Union legislation, the protected area has been divided between several countries, including the United Kingdom.

-In 2025, an international coalition of six organizations, the Irish Atlantic Technological University, the Blue Marine Foundation from the UK, German organization BUND, the Danish chapter of the WWF, the Dutch ARK Rewilding Netherlands, and the Embassy of the North Sea, led by the Doggerland Foundation in the Netherlands, launched the Rewilding Dogger Bank program, in an effort to restore and protect the area.
+In 2025, an international coalition of six organizations, the Irish Atlantic Technological University, the British Blue Marine Foundation, the German Bund für Umwelt und Naturschutz, the Danish chapter of the WWF, the Dutch ARK Rewilding Netherlands, and the Embassy of the North Sea, led by the Doggerland Foundation in the Netherlands, launched the Rewilding Dogger Bank program, in an effort to restore and protect the area.
 The three-year initiative is set to act on several fronts, from legal actions aimed at protecting the areas from harmful activities, to the restoration of northern horsemussel reefs, and a greater representation of the area's marine life in key decisions.